fogus/spiel/kartenspiel/natto/README.md

 ![sets](https://raw.githubusercontent.com/fogus/spiel/master/kartenspiel/natto/graphics/seq2.png)

+## Sums

+Sums are groups of 3-5 tiles where all but one of the ranks are added together arithmetically to equal the final tile's rank:

  * seqs 3+ cards in sequence
  * tubes - 3 consecutive pairs in natural order
  * plates - 2 consecutive triples in natural order